gregheffner/index.html/README.md

 - A brief introduction, my background, and interests in technology.
 - Links to custom images and scripts.
 - Streaming stuffs
-- A link to WeatherUnderground Dashboard and radio dashboards
+- A link to SpaghettiModels and Brandmeister.
+Not my site but it is one I go to for each storm
+- Learning LInk

 ## Technologies Used